saitoxu/ml-kitchen-sink/README.md

 # ML Kitchen Sink

-Sample code collection of study machine learning.
+ML Kitchen Sink is a sample code collection of machine learning.

 ## Description